 Just as they receive at home, each patient has the benefit of a nurse, family support counselor, certified nursing assistant, chaplain and often a volunteer to help support both the patient and the family.
 Medical oversight is provided by the patient's physician and/or the Hospice Medical Directors.

-The Ted & Diane Brandley House, The Legacy House, Sylvia's House and Estelle's House, are all state-of-the-art, world-class inpatient facilities which provide the most comprehensive care program available.
+The Ted & Diane Brandley House, The Legacy House, and Estelle's House, are all inpatient facilities which provide the most comprehensive care program available.
 Patients will feel comfortable while receiving professional care in a home-like atmosphere.
 Family members and friends are encouraged to visit frequently with no visiting hour restrictions.
 The patient's physician remains in charge of care as primary physician and member of the care team.
 Hospice of Marion County has full-time Board Certified physicians who may also serve as attending physicians.

-Our four Hospice Houses include:
+Our three Hospice Houses include:

 Across the Miles